Student loans in default to be referred to debt collection, Education Department says - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 Currently, roughly 5.3 million borrowers are in default on their federal student loans.

+“American taxpayers will no longer be forced to serve as collateral for irresponsible student loan policies,” Education Secretary Linda McMahon said.

-Beginning May 5, the department will begin involuntary collection through the Treasury Department’s offset program, which withholds payments from the government — including tax refunds, federal salaries and other benefits — from people with past-due debts to the government.
-After a 30-day notice, the department will also begin garnishing wages for borrowers in default.
+Beginning May 5, the department will begin involuntary collection through the Treasury Department’s offset program, which withholds government payments — including tax refunds, federal salaries and other benefits — from people with past-due debts to the government.
+After a 30-day notice, the department also will begin garnishing wages for borrowers in default.

+The decision to send debt to collections drew criticism from advocates, who said borrowers had experienced whiplash and confusion with the changing student loan policies between the Biden and Trump administrations.

+“This is cruel, unnecessary and will further fan the flames of economic chaos for working families across this country,” said Mike Pierce, executive director of the Student Borrower Protection Center.

 Already, many borrowers have been bracing for obligations coming due.

-In 2020, the Biden administration paused federal student loan payments and interest accrual as a temporary relief measure for student borrowers.
-The pause in payments was extended multiple times through 2023, and a final grace period for loan repayments ended in October 2024.
+In 2020, President Donald Trump paused federal student loan payments and interest accrual as a temporary relief measure for student borrowers.
+The pause in payments was extended multiple times by the Biden administration through 2023, and a final grace period for loan repayments ended in October 2024.
 That meant tens of millions of Americans had to start making payments again.

 Borrowers who don’t make payments for nine months go into default, which is reported on their credit scores and can go to collections.

-In addition to the borrowers already in default, around another 4 million are between 91 to 180 days late on their loan payments.
+Along with the borrowers already in default, around another 4 million are 91 to 180 days late on their loan payments.
 Less than 40% of all borrowers are current on their student loans, department officials said.

+Layoffs at the Federal Student Aid office at the Education Department have made it harder for students to get their questions answered, even if they wanted to pay their loans, said Kristin McGuire, executive director for Young Invincibles, a group that focuses on economic security for younger adults.

+And questions are swirling about certain income-driven repayment programs after a February court ruling blocked some of the payment plans.
+Borrowers in the more lenient, Biden-era SAVE Plan were placed in forbearance, in which borrowers receive relief from payments but still accrue interest.
+The Education Department in February took down applications for income-driven repayment programs — which tie a monthly payment to a person’s income level — only to bring them back online a month later.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.